RocketCommunicationsInc/astro-components/src/components/rux-status/README.md

 ##### **Notes**

-RUX Button is based on the industry standard [WebComponents v1 spec](https://html.spec.whatwg.org/multipage/custom-elements.html).
+RUX Status is based on the industry standard [WebComponents v1 spec](https://html.spec.whatwg.org/multipage/custom-elements.html).

-**Note:** RUX Button is available as a preview release and should not be used in production code.
+**Note:** RUX Status is available as a preview release and should not be used in production code.